» Index Page

 Automatically add us to your favourites folder -

-The easiest way to cash in premium bonds is by obtaining form NS&I 303 and a pre paid pink envelope (NS&I 350).
+The easiest way to cash them in is by obtaining form NS&I 303 and a pre paid pink envelope (NS&I 350).
 It takes only a few minutes

 to fill out the form and you must remember to include the certificates that you wish to cash in.
 It normally takes about ten working days to have the

 money paid to you as a cheque or paid into a bank account.
-Tips are to cash in after the 1st of the month if you can because your bonds are in for one last draw
+Tips are to cash in after the 1st of the month if you can because they are in for one last draw

 and you could win.
 Our other tip is to include your bank details on the form, rather than request cheque payment.
 By including your bank details you will get the money paid